harrietrc/loadimpact-docs/jekyll/_v4/integrations/azure-devops-integration.md

 ![]({{ site.baseurl }}/assets/img/v4/integrations/azure-devops-integration/11.png)

 Click _Add_ to add a new variable.
-Under name enter `k6cloud.token` and for its value paste Load Impact's token.
+Under name enter `k6cloud.token` and for its value paste LoadImpact's token.
 Don't forget to set the variable as secret so that it's not visible as plain text in your pipelines output.

 ![]({{ site.baseurl }}/assets/img/v4/integrations/azure-devops-integration/12a.png)